-The following table illustrates the percentage utilization needed for the break even point.
+Table illustrates the percentage utilization for the break even point

 Utilization